-During this time of public closure, we are continuing to work on major interior restoration projects, including the North Entrance and Stairway as well as the Master Bedroom.
+Learn more and follow along during major interior restoration projects, including the North Entrance and Stairway and the Master Bedroom.

 Here we will post exciting updates on the work, interesting trivia, and more.
-Follow along with our progress as we continue our Operation Restoration.
+As of 2022, 14 of Körner’s Folly’s 22 rooms have been restored.
+New rooms are being restored each year.
+Each project brings unique and exciting information.
+Follow along with our progress as we continue Operation Restoration.

 With any major change to the house, there is always a chance for a discovery – and today we were not disappointed.
 As part of the North Stairway restoration, wooden wainscoting was removed from the plaster walls for repair and replacement.
 While we knew that Jule had at one time painted part of the stairway, (and have preserved the best example of this work under glass) we were delighted to uncover more evidence!